rmsk2/minica/README.md

 ```

 Additionally the following environment variables can be set in order to influence the behaviour of `minica`.
 If the variable
-`MINICA_VERB` is set a value then the full stack trace of exceptions is propagated and printed to the command line, which
+`MINICA_VERB` is set to a value then the full stack trace of exceptions is propagated and printed to the command line, which
 can be useful to diagnose problems.
 The variable `MINICA_DIR` can be used to override the value of `CA_BASE_DIR` during
 runtime.